serin0837/git-master/git-master.md

 # Branches and Github

+## master branch

+(👩default new empty git repository)
 A branch in git is often referred to as a series of commits that forms a timeline representing some work in a project.

 However, we need only point a single commit as this one points back the others.

 The branch that is created by default when a new empty git repository is created is the master branch.
 Whenever a new git commit is created then master branch is updatd so it points to the most recent commit.

 ## Github?